josiahshiraki/README/README.md

 # README #1

-# author: Josiah Shiraki
+## Author: Josiah Shiraki
-# purpose: Documenting the starter labs (Lab 02–05) — what I learned, challenges faced, and what each program is meant to do
+## Purpose: Documenting the starter labs (Lab 02–05) — what I learned, challenges faced, and what each program is meant to do

 # Lab02: Command Line
 This lab focused on iterating through the challenge files in a specific order using the Linux command line.